bokeh/bokeh/docs/bokeh/source/docs/reference/models/widgets.rst

     take care of this automatically.
 For more advanced use-cases, see :ref:`bokeh.resources`.

-The full list of wiget categories is below:
+The full list of widget categories is below:

 .. toctree::
    :maxdepth: 2